hardistyar/openDS-schemas/pid-info-types.md

 We can image a top-level PIT that is the complete type definition of a DS.
 This can be built from several 'section PITs' corresponding to the overall structure i.e., one PIT per section type - a_section, i_section, s_section, etc. These section PITs can themselves be built from combinations of other PITs, such as the `geographic-coordinate` example given and Basic PITs.

 Taking this approach allows the structure of an openDS to remain flexible and adaptive to new needs.
-PITs can evolve independently of one another and fragments of data corresponding to PITs, especially the section PITs can be process separately and independently of one another, as applications needs dictate.
+PITs can evolve independently of one another and fragments of data corresponding to PITs, especially the section PITs can be processed separately and independently of one another, as needs of applications dictate.

 This approach also corresponds well with the overall approach of the [openDS data model](https://github.com/DiSSCo/openDS/blob/master/data-model/data-model-intro.md) with PITs corresponding to objects and properties.
 Thus, for example the GeographicOrigin object class could have `geographic-coordinate` as one of its properties.